 This bar journeyed by sea from the East Coast, around Cape Horn (before the Panama Canal existed), to San Francisco.
 From there, it traveled via ox-wagon to Rhyolite, a Nevada mining town that went bust nearly as soon as it boomed in the early 1900s.
 “They put it back on the wagon and moved it down here, and it’s been sitting here ever since,” Tom says.
 “What’s crazy is that might be the oldest bar in Nevada,” he continues, as Friday night bar patrons take turns performing karaoke in the background.
 “It’s close to it, anyway.”

 So, if you ever saunter up to the bar in Goodsprings, you’re sitting in close proximity to the same back bar that served the Bullfrog Mining District in its heyday.
-On a related note, Tom told us about a National Geographic episode of “Diggers” that debuted February 28.
+On a related note, Tom told us about a National Geographic episode of “Diggers”.
 For three days, the crew filmed in Goodsprings.
 Why?